 3. The Type of Foundation Directly Influences Your Repair Costs.

 While you may think that all types of foundation damages are the same, that’s far from the truth.
-On average, On average, foundation repairs can cost anywhere between $1,844 and $6,567.The two main types of foundations are pier-and-beam and slab.
+On average, foundation repairs can cost anywhere between $1,844 and $6,567.The two main types of foundations are pier-and-beam and slab.

 Older homes usually have the former type of foundation.
 Typically, pier-and-beam foundation repairs are less expensive since your repair crew has easy access to the beams through crawl spaces and can repair damage easily.